eclipse-che/che-docs/src/main/pages/setup-docker/docker-config.md

 ## JAVA_OPTS

 There can be several Java processes running in a workspace machine.
 Some of the Java agents are special purpose agents started in a machine to provide core and additional IDE functionality.
-These are workspace agent and a [Maven plugin][dependency_management] that are both started in own JVM.
+These are workspace agent and a [Maven plugin][dependency-management] that are both started in own JVM.
 On top of that, you can run own Java programs and use build tools like Maven.
 A set of the following environment variables can help optimize RAM consumption:

 **User-Defined Envs**

-A user can provide own [environment variables][env_variables] per workspace machine:
+A user can provide own [environment variables][env-variables] per workspace machine:

 ```
 JAVA_OPTS                                    # machine-wide java opts